Frequently Asked Questions

 Will I get a refund if I have to cancel a booking?

 Please check your cancellation policy on your booking to see if you are eligible for a refund.
+You can also refer to our Booking Conditions.

 The cost of operating any business in a remote location is enormous and we require notice for cancellations.
+Plan your travel and contact us as early as possible to make any changes or request a refund.

 Location